A Density Independent Formulation of Smoothed Particle Hydrodynamics: A Density Independent Formulation of SPH

 \subsection{Artificial Viscosity}

 To deal with shocks, the standard SPH needs an artificial viscosity term.
-Our new formulation also needs an artificial viscosity term.
+DISPH also needs an artificial viscosity term.
 We utilize artificial viscosity terms which are widely used in simulations with the standard SPH.

 The viscosity term for the equation of motion is

 and the corresponding form of it for the energy equation is

 where $\Pi_{ij}$ is the function of the strength of the artificial viscosity.